PrasadGautham/web-wrapper-delivery-app/docs/GO_LIVE_CHECKLIST.md

 - set alerting for auth failure spikes
 - define an owner for production alerts
 - verify webhook alert destination if enabled
+- verify CSP reporting destination if CSP reporting is enabled

 ## 9. Rollout Plan